 - Actor is considered to be a person, organization, or system that has at least one role that initiates or interacts with activities.
 Actors may be internal or external to an organization Actors may be devices, computer systems, or software programs and/or the organizations that own them.
 Actors have the capability to make decisions and exchange information with other actors through interfaces. - Role is the usual or expected function, capability of, or service played by an actor, or the part somebody or something plays in a particular action or event.
 An actor may play a number of roles. - Applications are automated processes that perform services at the request of or by roles within the domains.
 Some applications are performed by a single role, others by several actors /roles working together. - Domains group roles together to discover the commonalities that define the interfaces.
 In general, roles in the same domain have similar objectives.
 Communications within the same domain may have similar characteristics and requirements.
 Domains may contain other domains or sub-domains. - Associations are logical connections between roles that establish bilateral relationships.
 Roles interact with associated roles through interfaces.
-In Fig. 5-1, the electrical associations between domains are shown as dashed lines, and the communications associations are shown as solid lines. - Roles are the intersection of interfaces that represent the point of access between domains.
-Communications interfaces are at each end of the communication associations and represent the access point for information to enter and exit a domain (interfaces are logical).
+In Fig. 5-1, the electrical associations between domains are shown as dashed lines, and the communications associations are shown as solid lines. - Interfaces represent the point of access between domains.
+Communication interfaces are at each end of the communication associations and represent the access point for information to enter and exit a domain (interfaces are logical).
+Communication interfaces define roles that connect actors to enable applications.
 Interfaces show either electrical connections or communications connections.
 Each of these interfaces may be bidirectional.
 Communications interfaces represent an information exchange between two domains and the actors within; they do not represent physical connections.
 They represent logical connections in the smart grid information network interconnecting various domains (as shown in Figure 5-3).

-There are seven domains represented within the smart grid system, as shown in Table B-1.
+There are seven domains represented within the smart grid system, as shown in Table B-1 and in Figure B-1.
 These diagrams represent logical domains based on the present and near-term view of the grid.
 In the future, some of the domains may combine, such as Transmission and Distribution.
 Some of the domain names may evolve, such as Bulk Generation now becoming simply Generation as distributed energy resources (DER) and renewable resources play an increasingly important role.

 NOTE TO READER: The tables, figures, and discussion in this chapter are essentially the same as the tables, figures, and discussion in Release 1.0, Chapter 9.
-A few grammatical and other editorial changes have been made, but the basic content has not been changed.
-(The one content-related change is the addition of "Emerging Markets" to Table B-3.)
+A few grammatical and other editorial changes have been made, but the basic content has not been changed, except for the addition of "Storage" to the customer domain application categories in (Table B-2), and of "DER" to the distribution domain application categories (Table B-8).